flemay/3musketeers/src/content/docs/guides/patterns.md

 :::tip

-There are [ways][linkDocker] to add Make to your Docker image if it does not have it.
+There are [ways][linkDockerImageWithoutMake] to add Make to your Docker image if it does not have it.

 :::